J.D. Harvard Law School ‘73

 Licensed to practice in California, Maryland, Washington D.C., & Georgia

-Child custody in military divorces often looks different than it does in civilian divorces .
+Child custody in a military family often looks different than it does in a civilian divorce.
 Many young men marry their high school sweethearts before they enlist.
 Their wives travel with them to wherever they are based.
 Soon there are small children.
 The combination of low pay, stressful parenting, and homesickness often destroys the marriage.

-Without local roots, and usually without jobs (or jobs worth keeping), wives tend to feel that their best option is to go back home to their families, where they will have a ready made support system for themselves and their babies, including free baby sitters, and perhaps a better opportunity to find a job through family friends.
+Without local roots, and usually without jobs (or jobs worth keeping), military family life for the wives can become a difficiult hardship.
+Often the wives tend to feel that their best option is to go back home to their families, where they will have a ready made support system for themselves and their babies, including free baby sitters, and perhaps a better opportunity to find a job through family friends.
 Let's say back home is Alabama.

 In other words, unless dad files for divorce here in California before his children have been gone six months, he's not likely to get them back.
 Instead, after six months mom will file for divorce back home, and the Alabama court will decide whether the children return to California to be with dad, or whether they stay with mom.

-When mom comes back with the kids, the custody picture changes favorably to dad by a large margin.
-The general rule is joint legal and physical custody .
-A 50/50 time share may not be attainable, but the frequency and duration of the periods when dad has the kids will be far greater that they would have been if mom and the kids had remained in Alabama.
+When mom comes back with the kids, the child custody picture changes favorably to dad by a large margin regarding their military family status.
+The general rule is joint legal and physical custody.
+A 50/50 time share may not be attainable, but the frequency and duration of the periods when dad has the kids will be far greater than they would have been if mom and the kids had remained in Alabama.